rrtry/RaylibLiveWallpaper/README.md

 ### Note

 This is just a preview, more work is needed to
-- optimize system impact (halt rendering when not visible)
 - provide input method replacements for keyboard

 ## Features

 - Use familiar Raylib drawing methods to create a Live Wallpaper on the Windows desktop
 - Provides mouse input replacements for interactive desktops
 - Supports Multi Monitor Setups and is DPI aware.
+- Doesnt Render if Wallpaper or Monitor is occluded

 ## Getting Started